Skip to main content

 Statement on the election to the supervisory board in connection with voting recommendations for the annual general meeting

-Companies advising their clients on voting behavior at RBI’s annual general meeting have criticized the proposal regarding the agenda item “Election to the Supervisory Board.”
-We would like to explain that the proposed re-election of supervisory board member MMag.
-Martin Schaller complies with all applicable legal provisions and the Austrian Corporate Governance Code.
+Companies that advise their clients in connection with their voting behavior at the Annual General Meeting of RBI have expressed critical views regarding the proposed resolution on the agenda item “Elections to the Supervisory Board.”
+We would like to outline below that the proposed elections of Dr. Martin Hauer and Mag.
+Eva Fugger to the Supervisory Board comply with all applicable legal provisions as well as with the Austrian Corporate Governance Code.

-RBI, as a stock-listed company and credit institution, adheres to strict independence requirements for the composition of the supervisory board and its committees, as well as for individual members, in accordance with the Austrian Stock Corporation Act, Banking Act (AktG), and Corporate Governance Code.
+As a publicly listed company and credit institution, RBI is subject to strict independence requirements regarding the composition of the Supervisory Board and its committees, as well as for individual Supervisory Board members, pursuant to the Austrian Stock Corporation Act (AktG), the Austrian Banking Act, and the Corporate Governance Code.
+These requirements are further specified through guidelines and recommendations issued by Austrian and European supervisory authorities.

-The proposed re-election of supervisory board member MMag.
-Martin Schaller for a term of approximately five years complies with Austrian stock corporation law and corresponds to Austrian market standards.
+The proposed election of Supervisory Board members Dr. Martin Hauer and Mag.
+Eva Fugger for a term of approximately five years is consistent with Austrian stock corporation law and also reflects Austrian market standards.

-The composition of RBI’s supervisory board as a credit institution is subject to comprehensive collective and individual suitability criteria (Fit & Proper).
-In particular, supervisory board members must have a current and in-depth understanding of the credit institution’s business activities and risks, as well as sufficient knowledge, skills, and experience to fulfill their duties.
+The composition of the Supervisory Board of RBI as a credit institution is additionally subject to comprehensive collective and individual suitability requirements (Fit & Proper).
+In particular, Supervisory Board members must possess uptodate and indepth knowledge of the credit institution’s business activities and risks, as well as sufficient skills, abilities, and experience to fulfill their duties.

-The proposal to elect supervisory board members for the maximum permissible term under Austrian law not only meets the stringent legal and regulatory suitability requirements of the banking sector but also ensures continuity in the supervisory board for a five-year term.
-This allows the entire supervisory board to benefit from the experience and knowledge of long-standing members regarding the nature, scope, and complexity of RBI’s business and risk structure.
+Thus, the proposal to elect the Supervisory Board members for the maximum term permitted under Austrian law not only meets the strict statutory and regulatory suitability requirements applicable in the banking sector, but a fiveyear mandate also ensures continuity within the Supervisory Board.
+The Supervisory Board as a whole can thereby benefit from the experience and knowledge of longstanding members regarding the nature, scope, and complexity of the business and the risk profile of RBI and the RBI Group.

-According to the Austrian Corporate Governance Code, the annual general meeting must consider the professional and personal qualifications of supervisory board members, as well as a professionally balanced composition of the supervisory board in terms of the company’s structure and business areas.
-Aspects of diversity, including gender representation and age composition, have to be considered.
-Also in that aspect, RBI meets all legal and regulatory diversity requirements.
+Pursuant to the Austrian Corporate Governance Code, when electing members of the Supervisory Board, the Annual General Meeting must take into account the professional and personal qualifications of the members as well as a composition that is professionally balanced in view of the company’s structure and business field.
+Diversity aspects—such as gender representation and age structure—must also be considered.
+RBI fulfills all statutory and regulatory diversity requirements in this regard.

-The supervisory board of Raiffeisen Bank International AG currently consists of twelve members elected by the annual general meeting (capital representatives) and six members appointed by the works council in accordance with § 110 Arbeitsverfassungsgesetz.
-Of the twelve capital representatives, there are currently nine men and three women, and of the six employee representatives, there are four men and two women.
-Therefore, the supervisory board currently consists of thirteen men and five women, meeting the minimum quota requirement according to § 86 para 7 AktG.
+The Supervisory Board of Raiffeisen Bank International AG currently consists of twelve members elected by the Annual General Meeting (capital representatives) and six members delegated by the Works Council pursuant to § 110 of the Austrian Labour Constitution Act.
+Of the twelve capital representatives, nine are men and three are women; of the six employee representatives, four are men and two are women.
+The Supervisory Board therefore currently consists of thirteen men and five women; the minimum gender quota pursuant to § 86 para.
+7 AktG is met.

 Article 19 market abuse regulaton (MAR)